dsanz/xChecklist/README.md

 To foster collaboration and separation of concerns, checklists are organized as follows:

     xcutting/          → a top-level folder for each cross cutting feature about.md        → description of the xcutting feature.
 Scope, what it covers and what not.
 Owner team (if any) version.txt     → current version of this checklist
        functional/     → items targeted to functional feature analysis
-          must.md    → items here must be considered to minimally include xcutting feature from a functional perspective
+          must/        → items here must be considered to minimally include xcutting feature from a functional perspective
-          should.md  → items here have to be considered to decently cover the xcutting feature from a functional perspective
+             item-A.md → checklist item (or group of them).
+Use item name as filename item-B.md → checklist item (or group of them).
+Use item name as filename should/      → items here have to be considered to decently cover the xcutting feature from a functional perspective (same structure as must/)
-          could.md   → items here should be considered to fully care about the xcutting feature from a functional perspective
-       technical/    → items targeted to feature implementation
+       technical/      → items targeted to feature implementation (same structure as functional/)
-          must.md    → technical equivalent to functional/must.md
-          should.md  → technical equivalent to functional/should.md
-          could.md   → technical equivalent to functional/could.md